-Patellar tendon straps that can be purchased at the pharmacy or sporting goods store are not intended for people that have had previous, doctor-treated knee injuries or major knee surgery, like a knee replace or ACL repaired.
-If you have had a previous, doctor-treated knee injury, it is best to see your doctor or physical therapist to obtain a custom strap that will provide the exact type of support your knee needs, especially considering your previous injury.
+Patellar tendon straps that can be purchased at the pharmacy or sporting goods store are not intended for people that have had previous, doctor-treated knee injuries or major knee surgery, like a knee replacement or ACL repaired.
+If you have had a previous, doctor-treated knee injury, it is best to see your doctor or physical therapist obtain a custom strap that will provide the exact type of support your knee needs, especially considering your previous injury.

-Q: For which conditions should I wear a patellar tendon strap?
+q: For which conditions should I wear a patellar tendon strap?

-There are a variety of conditions for a which this type of device can be useful.
+There are a variety of conditions for which this type of device can be useful.
 All of them involve having knee pain.
 Three of the most common conditions for which a strap may be beneficial are described below:

-- Patellar tendonitis (also known as “jumper’s knee) is a condition where the patellar tendon, which connects your kneecap to your shinbone, is injured.
+Patellar tendonitis (also known as “jumper’s knee) is a condition where the patellar tendon, which connects your kneecap to your shinbone, is injured.
 The initial symptom of this condition is pain between the kneecap and shinbone, especially after physical activity or playing your sport.
-Eventuallly, the pain may worsen during intense physical activity or occur during daily activities like standing up from a chair or going up a flight of stairs.
+Eventually, the pain may worsen during intense physical activity or occur during daily activities like standing up from a chair or going up a flight of stairs.

-- IT Band Syndrome is when the iliotibial band (henceforth IT band syndrom) becomes inflamed or tight because of overuse.
+IT Band Syndrome is when the iliotibial band (henceforth IT band syndrome) becomes inflamed or tight because of overuse.
 It runs down the side of your thigh from your hip to your shin to help stabilize and move your knee, and when it is injured, it causes knee pain because your knee is not properly supported.

-Q: How do I know if I need an infra or supra patellar strap?
+q: How do I know if I need an infra or suprapatellar strap?

 If you aren’t sure what exactly is causing your knee pain or don’t feel confident in selecting a strap or identifying the area that is affected, your best bet is to schedule an appointment with your physician or physical therapist.

-Q: What are the benefits of wearing a patellar strap?
+q: What are the benefits of wearing a patellar strap?

-Q: Can a patellar strap worsen my condition?
+q: Can a patellar strap worsen my condition?

-A: It’s not necessarily that wearing this type of device will worsen your condition.
-It is more that it will not help alleviate your symptoms, which can get worse from not being addressed.
 If you are wearing an ill-fitting strap or are wearing it inconsistently or incorrectly, it will not address your pain or symptoms.
 Similarly, if you have had previous knee injuries, it is better to get a load-bearing knee brace as it is better suited to deal with major knee problems.
 Load bearing braces can be obtained through your doctor or physical therapist, as they are custom made.

-Q: I am wearing a strap and still have pain.
+q: I am wearing a strap and still have pain.
 What is wrong?